Symfony 4: A quick Demo

 Besides installing the admin generator bundle, it also installs all its

-transitive dependencies and auto-configures them all: TwigBundle
+transitive dependencies and auto-configures them all: TwigBundle,

-is a “generic” word.
+admin is a “generic” word.
 This is why I wrote about Symfony Flex recipes

 another generic word that is currently aliased to the Doctrine ORM.

-Run the PHP built-in web-server via make serve
+Run the PHP built-in web-server via make serve or bin/console server:start

-.
+and go to http://localhost:8000/admin/.
 You should get an error as no

 Doctrine entities exist yet.
-Let’s create one in src/Entity/Product.php
+Let’s create one in src/Entity/Product.php:

 namespace App\Entity;